omgnetwork/omgnetwork.github.io/docs/run-watcher-vps.md

 > - `$PORT` - a port to clear from other processes.
 > - `$PID` - process ID listening on a defined port.

-#### 4.2 Docker Ports
+#### 4.2 Docker Ports (optionally)

-Additionally, you can check if Docker is already using some services as follows:
+If you have Docker tooling installed earlier, check if one of the containers uses the required ports as follows:

 ```
 docker ps